codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-5-document-event.md

 Since the object is in-built, we don't have to care about how it was created and our purpose is simply exploring how to use it to manipulate HTML document.
-Before taking the discussion, please have a quick parse through the following reference link in which all the bundled stuff of the object `document` are fully listed:
+Before taking the discussion, please have a quick look at the following reference link in which all the bundled stuff of the object `document` are fully listed:
 [Document Reference](https://www.w3schools.com/jsref/dom_obj_document.asp "ext")

 About manipulating HTML document, the object `document` provides some possibilities